jayposs/bobb/info/guide-to-bobb.md

 Some operations provide a UseDefault option which controls what happens when a field value is missing or has a null value.
 Consider:
 * query criteria or sort field
 * value used as part of an index key

+### CSV Exports

+The results of Qry and GetAll requests can be exported to a CSV file.
+The exportcsv.go program performs this process.
+It is a very small and simple command line (CLI) program.
+See exportcsv folder for all related files and information.